 - Start your Sunday in a fun, healthy, and philanthropic way at the ASH Foundation Run/Walk.

 - Smile for the camera at the selfie zone, where various props and backgrounds are available.

 After the Meeting

-If you missed or would like to revisit a session from the meeting, you can access video recordings through ASH On Demand.
-Four webcast packages are available for purchase, with discounted rates for those who purchase online during registration or on site.
+If you missed or would like to revisit a session from the meeting, you can access video recordings through ASH Academy on Demand.

 The American Society of Hematology (ASH) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education (CME) for physicians.

 ASH designates this live activity for a maximum of 29 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.